steffensatrapa/cookbook-db/README.md

 - a little experience in web-administration, PHP and mySQL:

 ## installation
 Here are the quick steps for installing.
-You need to have a little experience in web-administration, php and mysql :
-- files:
+### files:
 1. Download and unzip the repository to a temporary location.
 2. Copy all files and folder from htdocs/ to your webspace on your webserver.
-- database:
+### database:
 3. Create a mySQL database on your webserver.
 4. Edit lib/CrConfig.php and enter your database name and credentials.
 5. Call http://yourwebserver.net/setupDatabase.php the tables will be created.
-- users:
+### users:
 7. Edit setupUser.php and enter username, password and email for your first user.
 8. Call http://yourwebserver.net/setupUsers.php the user will be added/updated.

 Done.
 Call http://yourwebserver.net/ to get the overview and create your first cooking recipe.